Let’s talk about literacy.

 • providing literacy awareness training to staff.

-Find out more about plain English and free courses in understanding literacy and becoming literacy friendly.
+• Plain English and free courses in understanding literacy and becoming literacy friendly.

 Learn more about how you can make a difference